Security-Onion-Solutions/securityonion-docs/ssh.rst

 Hardening
 ---------

 Some organizations require the removal of certain ciphers and algorithms from sshd.
 Starting in Security Onion 2.3.10, we have a tool that will do this for you.
-Simply run ``so-ssh-harden`` and then reload the sshd config and verify that you can connect via ssh properly.
+Simply run ``so-ssh-harden`` and then verify that you can connect via ssh properly.
 Alternatively, you can manually modify your ``sshd_config`` as follows:

 ::